pscally1005/pscally1005.github.io/_posts/recipes/meatless/2023-05-01-chickpea-wrap.markdown

 - rice
 Description: These tomato chickpea wraps are inspired by Indian Chana Masala, but made much simpler and easier for you to easily make for yourself for a weekday lunch.
 Serve on a tortilla, like my <a href="tortilla">Oat-Wheat Tortillas</a>, or with a side of rice.
 Instructions:
 - Cook the rice in a medium pot according to directions, about 25 minutes.
-Or serve with tortillas instead<br><br>
+Or serve with tortillas instead

 - Meanwhile, dice onions small and add it to 12” pan with some oil, salt, and minced garlic.
-Cook over medium heat for 5 minutes, covered<br><br>
+Cook over medium heat for 5 minutes, covered

 - Pour in the tomatoes and chilies.
 Drain and rinse the chickpeas, and dump those in too.
-Season with paprika, garlic powder, onion powder, and black pepper<br><br>
+Season with paprika, garlic powder, onion powder, and black pepper

-- Pour some water in the cans of peppers/tomatoes, about halfway up the cans, and rinse them out into the pan, enough to slightly cover all the food<br><br>
+- Pour some water in the cans of peppers/tomatoes, about halfway up the cans, and rinse them out into the pan, enough to slightly cover all the food

-- Let simmer on medium for 25 minutes until thickened, uncovered<br><br>
+- Let simmer on medium for 25 minutes until thickened, uncovered

 - Squeeze in some lemon juice and dash in some red pepper flakes.
 Taste for salt if needed.
 Serve over rice or in a tortilla
 ---